cs-ankit-gupta/solution-pack-ot-asset-management/docs/usage.md

     - Browse to `Simulations` > `OT - Add Sample Assets` scenario and click **Simulate Scenario**.

-    - This scenario adds 83 different sample OT Assets (different Levels, Types etc.) for testing dashboards, use case playbooks, reports and other actions.<br>
+    - This scenario adds 86 different sample OT Assets (different Levels, Types etc.) for testing dashboards, use case playbooks, reports and other actions.<br>

-    >**NOTE**: Ensure you run this 'OT - Add Sample Assets' Scenario prior to running the 'OT - Add Sample Alerts', for facilitating the correlations of Alerts and Asset records.
+    >**NOTE**: Ensure you run this **OT - Add Sample Assets** Scenario prior to running the **OT - Add Sample Alerts**, for facilitating the correlations of Alerts and Asset records.

 2. **OT - Add Sample Alerts**